 HR Procedures definition outline how a policy should be implemented.
 So, they provide a blueprint for people to follow.
 Policies and procedures hold a company together.

-The HR department are responsible for drawing up these policies and implementing them as efficiently as possible.
+The HR department is responsible for drawing up these policies and implementing them as efficiently as possible.

 A company's HR team handles the recruitment, hiring and onboarding of employees.
 If there were no rules to govern these processes, then a business could easily fall into chaos.